-The GSMA is hosting the 2018 Mobile World Congress in Barcelona from February 26 to March 1.
+The GSMA is hosting the 2019 Mobile World Congress in Barcelona from February 25 to the 28th.
 Here is everything you need to prepare for a successful experience.

 Mobile World Congress offers attendees and exhibitors extensive opportunities for networking, education, and innovation.

 In 2018, more than 107,000 professionals from 208 countries attended the show, including 5,500 CEOs.
 This year, attendance is expected to be even higher.